 Social-emotional learning (SEL) is a framework that encourages students to develop positive self-identities, manage complex emotions, navigate a variety of social situations, build strong relationships with others, and develop empathetic world views.
-It fosters a healthy and trusting learning environment that can improve student behavior, address inequities in the classroom, and set students up for success both academically and personally.
+It fosters a healthy and trusting learning environment that can improve student behavior, address disparities in the classroom, and set students up for success both academically and personally.
 In short, SEL is a crucial aspect of childhood development that should be a part of every district and school curriculum.

-Improve academic performance and classroom behavior
+Improves academic performance and classroom behavior

-Help students better manage anxiety, depression, and stress levels
+Helps students better manage anxiety, depression, and stress levels

-Encourage students to have positive attitudes about themselves and the people around them
+Encourages students to have positive attitudes about themselves and the people around them

-Impact students over the long term, helping them in college and beyond
+Impacts students over the long term, helping them in college and beyond

 Creates an avenue for students to explore their emotions and deepen their understanding of others